broadinstitute/gatk-sv/website/docs/modules/merge_batch_sites.md

 ### Inputs

 #### `cohort`
 An identifier for the cohort.
-May only be alphanumeric with underscores.
+The guidelines outlined in the [sample ID requirements](/docs/gs/inputs#sampleids) section apply here.

 #### `depth_vcfs`
 Array of filtered depth VCFs across batches generated in [FilterBatch](./fb#filtered_depth_vcf).